Pain can stem from many different causes and make even everyday activities cumbersome.

-Great for nerve and muscle pain, it also helps clear up sinus and lung congestion, and is great to use for flu-related aches and pains.
+Great for nerve and muscle pain, it also helps clear up sinus congestion and is great to use for flu-related aches and pains.

 Learn more about eucalyptus essential oil here

 3. Clary Sage Essential Oil

 Clary sage is calming, and soothing with anti-inflammatory and anti-spasmodic properties and is effective in easing muscle tension, PMS cramps, and spasms.

 4. Sandalwood Essential Oil

 Sandalwood works as a sedative on the nervous system, so it helps to relieve nerve pain and muscle spasms.